Last updated: Friday 12 April 2021

 Oxford’s wide range of clubs and societies continue to operate in line with Government guidance, and have good experience now of providing online events and resources even when in-person activities are not possible.

 The University is committed to helping students get active despite the restrictions.
 The Active Anywhere membership, through Oxford University Sport, remains free for students, providing on demand fitness classes, nutrition videos and mindfulness exercises.
-The sports department has also increased the streaming of both live and pre-recorded fitness classes, which will still take place while the building is closed.
-Classes will be available through the Oxford University Sport mobile app and online, and will be promoted on social media using #ActiveAtOxford and #StayInAndWorkOut.
+The Sports department has also increased the streaming of both live and pre-recorded fitness classes, which will still take place while the building is closed.
+Classes are available through the Oxford University Sport mobile app and online, and are promoted on social media using #ActiveAtOxford and #StayInAndWorkOut.

 Music and drama

 Music and drama activities are an important creative and social outlet for students and support wellbeing, and we have put detailed guidance in place to help students continue to take part in in-person performing arts activities as and when restrictions allow.
-The University is planning to launch an online Rehearsals Service in Hilary term and more information will be provided when it is ready to launch.
+A new Online Rehearsal Service is now available to support musicians rehearsing in different locations.
 Choirs in the context of worship are permitted.
 Please refer to the FAQs page for more information.

 To find out more about more about the University and colleges’ approach to extracurricular activities, download the statement on the overall Oxford student experience in 2020-21 during COVID-19.